AASports89/Git-Your-Weather/README.md

 Git Your Weather is a web-based application that utilizes, third-party APIs allowing access to their data and functionality by making requests with specific parameters to a URL.
 This application will retrieve data from other application's APIs and stage it based on live weather data parameters set by a user.

 Git Your Weather is essentially a weather dashboard that will run in the browser featuring dynamically updated HTML, CSS, and JavaScript languages.
-Lastly, 'localStorage' will be utilized to store any persistent data for further user convenience.
+Lastly, 'localStorage' will be utilized to store any persistently used data for additional user convenience.

 - - -